 The good: If you’re after an opulent dining hall with club volume music along with posh Cantonese/Asian blend cuisine then look no further.
 Come here if you’re feeling flush.

 The bad: I couldn’t help thinking that you’re paying for the surroundings more than the food when dining here, I don’t mind a lush environment but only if the whole experience includes really good food.
-Buddakan is a place where I didn’t get this as the only dish that got my taste buds dancing was the overly priced black pepper beef.
+Alas, Buddakan was a place where I didn’t get this and the only dish that got my taste buds dancing was the overly priced black pepper beef.

 Would I go again?
 Probably not